Thanks to Dave Rowntree for many of the player images after 1984.

 Appearances: 13 (6/7) Goals: 1

 Murray was born in Glencastle, County Mayo, and began playing with local junior side Erris United at the age of 12.
 In 2007 he had a trial with Ipswich Town and joined the club the following year.
 Over the next three years he had an impressive goalscoring record for the academy and reserve sides and in 2010 signed his first professional contract.
 His first-team debut came in a 3-2 League Cup win at Exeter City, where he scored once and played a part in both goals scored by former Argyle favourite David Norris.
-Manager Roy Keane described him as "probably the club's most natural goalscorer", but despite this his first-team chances remained limited, and he joined Torquay United on loan in March 2011.
+Manager and fellow Irishman Roy Keane described him as "probably the club's most natural goalscorer", but despite this his first-team chances remained limited, and he joined Torquay United on loan in March 2011.
 Having previously represented the Republic of Ireland at under-16, under-18 and under-19 levels, he made his under-21 debut against Portugal in the same month.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.